 The peak month for weekdays and the peak month for weekends are not the same when analyzing average speeds versus median speeds.
 July is the second slowest month based on the median speeds of weekday data, and the second slowest month based on the median speeds of weekend data.
 Differences between July and May’s median speeds were small (within 0.5 mph) for the TMCs when they have lower median speeds in May than median speeds in July.
 The project team recommends selecting the peak and off-peak months for the I-4 study corridor using average speeds for the following reasons:

 Travel speeds for 5 minutes periods in an entire day were used in each month to find the peak and off-peak months.
 Since the median speed represents the 50th percentile speed, it does not typically account for really low travel speeds during the peak hour congestion.
 The lower median speed may not be correlated with the lower congested speed during peak hour.
-Likely the slow speed anomalies under peak conditions and diversion paths may not be representative if median speeds are used to pick peak and off-peak months.
+The more dramatically lower speeds, as indicated by the average speeds, likely provide a more complete range of alternative diversion routes.

 The peak month based on weekday median travel speeds is May, and the off-peak month based on weekday median travel speeds is April.
 Since these two months are back to back, and the volume in back to back months is assumed to not significantly increase or decrease.
 The fluctuation of median speed in May may be caused by some random speed variations due to driver’s behavior.